Call

 Is An Amicable Divorce Really Possible?

 The short answer is: yes.
-But first, you need to know what makes a divorce truly amicable.
+But first, you need to know what makes a separation truly amicable.
 Let’s break it down.

-We’ll start by defining a peaceful divorce.
-Out of the following list, which elements do you think are necessary to get through a divorce affably?
+We’ll start by defining a peaceful process.
+Out of the following list, which elements do you think are necessary to get through a split affably?

 • You and your spouse must be friendly and cordial

-• One person needs to compromise their needs in the divorce agreement
+• One person needs to compromise their needs in the agreement

 • You and your spouse should avoid each other entirely